 Bligh, Log & Ferguson Reef are visited as one of a range of locations on the Ultimate Adventure - Portland Roads trips in February to April and late September through to December.
 The Ultimate Adventure - Portland Roads trips visit a massive area covering over 5000 square nautical miles of reef, and we visit any variety of locations in the vicinity of these reefs on these trips based on weather and fishing conditions.

 Although this reef complex is only 85 kilometres offshore, it is still extremely remote.
 To access these reef locations, you’ll board a plane in Cairns and fly to Lockhart River (population approximately 300).
-You’ll be met at Lockhart River Airport and driven by 4x4 bus to the mothership departure point at Portland Roads.
-We’ll fish our way out to the reef, or head north to fish the islands and rivers, depending on guests’ choices.
+You’ll be met at Lockhart River Airport and driven by private transfer to the mothership departure point at Portland Roads.
+We’ll fish our way out to the reef, or head north to fish the islands and rivers, depending on guests’ choices and weather conditions.

 Giant Trevally fishing at Bligh reef can be absolutely spectacular, though you will find the GTs on average to be smaller (10-20kg on average, so still great fish!) than other destinations.
-But fortunately, there’s plenty of them.
+Fortunately, there’s plenty of them.

 The GT fishing, while spectacular, is not the main reason for visiting these three reef locations.
 Most anglers keep coming back to this area for its huge diversity of species you can catch.
 You could be walking a sand flat and sight casting to a GT or golden trevally in the morning, and then trolling a reef entrance in the afternoon for a big dogtooth, with maybe a spot of lurecasting on the reef shallows on the way.